fattmerchantorg/fattmerchant-android-sdk/cardpresent/README.md

 ## Refunding a Payment
 To refund a payment, you must first get the `Transaction` that you want to refund.
+You can use the [Omni API](https://fattmerchant.docs.apiary.io/#reference/0/transactions) to do so.
-Once you do, you can
+Once you get the transaction, you can use the `refundMobileReaderTransaction` method to attempt the refund.

+> At this time, you may only refund transactions that were performed on the same device that performed the original transaction

 ```kotlin
 // Attain a transaction